ozkar99/ozkar99.github.io/_posts/2017-08-12-always-add-context-to-your-logs.markdown

 XXXX-XX-XX XX:XX:XX|ERROR|HandleNotification Exception: System.NullReferenceException: Object reference not set to an instance of an object...
 XXXX-XX-XX XX:XX:XX|ERROR|HandleNotification Exception: System.NullReferenceException: Object reference not set to an instance of an object...

+A little bit more easy to read, and easier to find quickly and expand on the desired error.

 ## Conclusion:

-This is a very basic example, but its also a very basic concept, i shouldnt even be writing this article, but i still this kind of code in the wild.
+This is a very basic example, but its also a very basic concept.

 And yes i know thats basically what the stack trace is for, but you can also add even MORE context like `Log.DebugFormat("HandleNotification: Type {0}, {1}", notifType, rawNotif")` or `Log.DebugFormat("DoSomeWebServerStuff Response From WebService X: {0}", resp.RawResponse)`.

+## Notes:
+I consider having a huge `try-catch` an anti-pattern.
+I also consider catching the root `Exception` object an anti-pattern.

+But ill leave that for another article.